|

 Duane Ashley and the Recreation Center Staff had the pleasure of re-dedicating the Brookline Recreation Center after

-a six-month, $400,000 remodelling effort.
-The gymnasium was remodeled, including
+a six-month, $400,000 remodeling effort.
+The gymnasium was completely refurbished,

-the installation of a hardwood basketball floor, upgraded boxing fixtures and a
+including the installation of a hardwood basketball floor, new lighting, upgraded

 Little League storage building and